 5. Feed the Sharks at the Aquarium Berlin

 Learn more about the mystical world of life under the sea at the educational, and informative, Aquarium Berlin, which was first opened in 1913!
 Today, this state-of-the-art facility features some of the world’s most interesting sea creatures, reptiles, amphibians, and so much more!
 Not only do you get the chance to gaze at sea creatures close up through the glass tunnels and tanks, but you also get the chance to get up close and personal with the incredible animals during feeding time, and you don’t even have to get wet!
 Watch as the aquarium keepers feed the sharks, moray eels, rays and fish for an exciting and educational experience the whole family will love.

 Getting To & From These Attractions in Berlin

 Ready for a new and exciting adventure?
 Auto Europe can help you experience all these alternative things to do in Berlin with a great deal on a car rental in Germany.
+Auto Europe has pick-up and drop-off locations throughout the city of Berlin.
+Book a rental car at Schoenefeld Airport or hire a chauffeur from Tegel Airport.
 We guarantee the best rates, and work tirelessly to find the best vehicle to make your trip perfect!